undeadops/speculator/CONTRIBUTING.md

 # Contributing #

-Thanks for taking a look, its one of my first projects.

 First, if you have run into a bug, please file an issue.
 I will try to get back to issue reporters within a day or two.